-Emmanuel Macron eyes next French polls after landslide win
+Emmanuel Macron eyes next French polls after huge win

 Macron addressed thousands of supporters outside the Louvre in Paris late Sunday night, making a call for unity in the country that has seen deep divisions with the rise of the far right.

-"I know the country is divided and this has led to people voting for extremes," Macron said in a speech at his team's headquarters.
+"I know the country is divided and this has led to people voting for extremes," Macron said in the speech at his team's headquarters.

 "I understand the anger, the anxiety, the doubt which many of you have expressed and it is my responsibility to hear that.